Magnetic point groups and space groups

 \section{Acknowledgments}

-I would like to thank David Mermin for teaching me the symmetry of crystals, and Shahar Even-Dar Mandel for joining me in my investigation of the magnetic symmetry of quasicrystals.
-My research in these matters is funded by the Israel Science Foundation through grant No.~278/00.
+I would like to thank David Mermin for teaching me how to think about crystals and their symmetry, and Shahar Even-Dar Mandel for joining me in my investigation of the magnetic symmetry in quasicrystals.
+I also thank Alastair Rucklidge for his kind hospitality at the School of Mathematics at the University of Leeds, where this manuscript was prepared, as well as the Cheney Foundation for their support of my visit.
+My research in these matters is funded by the Israel Science Foundation, most recently through grant No.~1667/16.